How Many Forklifts Do I Need?

 • Night shift - pulls pallets and builds pallets for deliveries the next day

-If you have a new operation, leases and forklift rentals are a good place to start.
+If you have a new operation, forklift rentals or leases are a good place to start.
 That way, you’re not locked into equipment long-term.
 When it comes time to buy a forklift, you'll have plenty of usage data.
-Seasonal businesses can right-size for their peak season using rentals or specially-structured leases.
+Learn more about when to buy vs. lease or rent a forklift.

 Auburn 253-854-5438